Vinyl Car Wrap vs. Painting

 Vinyl wrapping is an alternative to painting and it’s growing in popularity.
 What was once primarily reserved for high-dollar and commercial vehicles has grown to a multi-billion dollar industry in recent years.

-That’s because wraps allow for an infinite degree of customization at a reasonable cost.
+That’s because wraps allow for an infinite degree of colors and customization at a reasonable cost.
 Moreover, the process doesn’t take long, it’s easier to maintain than paint, it protects your car and it’s reversible.
 And, when properly cared for, a vinyl wrap can last as long as 10 years, though 3 to 5 years is about average.

-What Is a Car Wrap?
+What Is Car Wrapping?

 A wrapped car is covered with a thin sheet of adhesive-backed vinyl.
 Wrap installers (known as fitters) stretch the vinyl around the vehicle and cut it to fit neatly around all contours.
 The fitters then use a heat gun to make the vinyl more malleable and help it adhere to the car.
 After applying the vinyl, the fitters use a soft squeegee to smooth out any air bubbles.
 Once completed, the car looks freshly painted.
 However, in some cases, the vinyl can have unique characteristics that aren’t found in normal paint, such as a plasticized, carbon-fiber or high-gloss chrome finish.